Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming an Optometrist. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Optometrist. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 95.1% Doctorate